Opportunities & Social Justice for Africa’s Indigenous Batwa People

 Learn more information about the children and programs at the Batwa Kids page.

-I know each child personally and can assure you these children are in genuine need of assistance in schools, and the extra nutritional, emotional, and educational support provided by this boarding environment.
+We know each child personally and can assure you these children are in genuine need of assistance in schools, and the extra nutritional, emotional, and educational support provided by this boarding environment.
 Bishop's is considered the best school academically in the region.

 * Building classrooms: RSF funded the completion of a Primary 5 (P5) classroom at Rugando Parents School, including the walls and ceilings, chalkboard and desks.
 2015 was the first year the school has a P5 classroom, and the kids, parents, and teachers alike are thrilled!
+We have also helped suport the Bwindi Community Vocational School adjacent to the RSF House.

 * Supporting the unique needs of girls in schools: Many girls do not attend school during their periods or drop out altogether upon reaching menarche, but RSF is committed to keeping girls in school.
 We create hygiene packs for all girls of menstruating age and deliver them to schools; they include panties, Afripads or Moonpads reusable pads and liners, and a cloth carrying case.
 We help educate teachers, parents, as well as the boys and girls reaching puberty about the importance of understanding menstruation, body changes, and staying in school.

-Educational Field Trips: To reward their continued attendance and good performance, we bring the older Batwa children we sponsor to Queen Elizabeth National Park, where we stay in a resort and go on "safari" to see lions, elephants, hippos and more - wildlife these African children had never seen!
+* Educational Field Trips: To reward their continued attendance and good performance, we bring the older Batwa children we sponsor to Queen Elizabeth National Park, where we stay in a resort and go on "safari" to see lions, elephants, hippos and more - wildlife these African children had never seen!
 They also see role models in the Ugandans working in tourism and as park guards.
 We have done this three times, and all the kids have loved it so much.
 Donate to this important educational effort that they would never have a chance for otherwise.

 ARTISAN CO-OP

-Redemption Song Foundation buys handmade baskets and jewelry from the Batwa of Kalehe village, home to several families of Batwa "pygmies", as well as local Bakiga tribe women in Buhoma, Nkwenda and Rugando villages.
+Redemption Song Foundation buys handmade baskets and jewelry from the Batwa of Kalehe village, home to several families of Batwa people, as well as local Bakiga tribe women in Buhoma, Nkwenda and Rugando villages.

-The Kalehe Batwa identified priorities as: clean drinking water, improved housing, better living conditions and livelihoods, and a bridge across the river.
+The Kalehe Batwa identified their priorities as: clean drinking water, improved housing, better living conditions and livelihoods, and a bridge across the river.
 And we have succeeded in each of these projects!
 However, needs are ongoing.

 We have increased the overall income level of Kalehe Batwa, and they can be seen purchasing "cloth wraps" they wear, clothes and boots for the kids, and meat — having money gives them clout and empowers them in a place where discrimination is common.